Golf Tutorials

 By Spencer Lanoue

 Hearing golfers talk about making the turn or surviving the back 9 can sound like a foreign language if you're new to the game, but the idea is actually quite straightforward.
 In its simplest form, the back 9 is just the second half of a standard 18-hole round of golf.
-This article will break down exactly what that means, explore why this half of the course has such a challenging reputation, and provide you with a coach's a plan for navigating it with more confidence and better scores.
+This article will break down exactly what that means, explore why this half of the course has such a challenging reputation, and provide you with a coach's plan for navigating it with more confidence and better scores.

 Understanding the Standard Golf Course Layout